aaaaaa123456789/bspbuild/docs.md

   the `--no-source-to-source` option is enabled and there are no source+target files, this generates rainbow patches for all subsequent target files.

-Note that all of this options imply `-t`.
+Note that all of these options imply `-t`.
 Also, they can be given multiple times in the command line, each one coming into force until a new one is given.
 This way, the end of the patching chain can be manipulated at will.